MuhammadSulaiman001/submodule-workflow-example/README.md

 2. Edit a submodule's code
     1. Perform add, commit, and push inside submodule directory,
     2. Then perform add, commit and push inside the base project directory..

+---

+## Remove a submodule

+1. `git rm path/to/submodule`

+2. Manually Clean up:
+    1. Remove the submodule code directory
+    2. Open the .git hidden folder,
+        1. In modules folder, remove Submodule-name directory..
+        2. Open cofig file and remove the text that mentions the submodule-name
+    3. Open .gitmodules file and remove the text that refers to the submodule-name

+3. [Optional]: `git rm --cached mymodule # may not be needed`